cgpeanut/Full_CI_CD_Pipeline/README.md

         - Integration Tests - test larger portion of an application that are integrated with each other.
         - Smoke Tests/Sanity Tests - these are high-level integration test that are very basic, large-scale things like whether or not the application runs, whether aplication enpoints return http 500 errors etc.

+- Running Automated Tests in Gradle:
+    How the tests are run depends on what type of tests you have and the technology used to build them.
+Generally, automated tests will be run in Gradle as a task that gets executed as part of the build process:
+        - task build
+        - task test
+        - build.dependsOn test